-The structure of the information sent to eSales 4 is an integral part of the integration and has a major impact of the quality of the results in many aspects.
+The structure of the information sent to Voyado Elevate is an integral part of the integration and has a major impact of the quality of the results in many aspects.
 It has impact on search ability, visualization, and performance, as well as flexibility when it comes to merchandising tasks.

 This section includes:

-- Best practices - Best practices and guidelines for the content of the feed.
+- Best practices - Best practices and guidelines for the contents of the data feed.

 - Validating the feed - How validate the data feed.

 - Scheduling the feed - How to set up continuous updates of the feed.

 - Multilingual markets - How to model and implement markets with multiple languages.

 Read through both the Guidelines as well as the Format specification prior to building the data feed.